 - Supply and Demand Online Module for Teachers and Students

 Supply and demand are among the most fundamental concepts in economics.
 An understanding of these topics helps students better understand the economic world in which they live.
-This course includes three interactive lessons that introduce supply, demand and market equilibrium.
-This course uses a fictitious chocolate market to help explain the concepts.
+This module includes three interactive lessons that introduce supply, demand and market equilibrium.
+This module uses a fictitious chocolate market to help explain the concepts.

 Subscribe to the Econ Lowdown e-newsletter.
 It's the most convenient way for economics and personal finance teachers to stay up-to-date on the latest videos, podcasts, curriculum and classroom activities from the St. Louis Fed.
 Each issue also includes a list of upcoming events where teachers can get ideas for their classrooms, earn continuing education credit and network with their peers.
 Other email alert options are available.